How is the Mooncup® menstrual cup environmentally friendly? 10 reasons

 The Mooncup® (product and packaging) is 100% plastic free.

 When you join the Mooncup® gang, you join the plastic-free periods revolution!
-Every Mooncup® bought through our UK website helps to fund the prevention of plastic pollution at source. £1 from your Mooncup purchase goes to environmental non-profit City to Sea.
-They combine period education with environmental awareness, through their Plastic Free Periods campaign.
+We are proud to support the Plastic Free Periods and Rethink Periods programmes run by the environmental charity City to Sea.
+They combine period education with environmental awareness, through their campaign.

 The Plastic Free Periods campaign has reached over 3 million people to date.
 Their period education programme Rethink Periods has also trained more than 1,000 teachers and school nurses across the UK.